 - Poor oral hygiene

-- Pain is experienced with each activation
+- The patient may experience pain with each activation